dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week7_FutureNeeds/Readings/Citations.md

 ## Cybersecurity in the Internet of Things: Legal aspects (2016)

 Weber, R. H., & Studer, E. (2016).
 Cybersecurity in the Internet of Things: Legal aspects.
 Computer Law & Security Review Volume 32, Issue 5, October 2016, Pages 715-728. [https://doi.org/10.1016/j.clsr.2016.07.002](https://doi.org/10.1016/j.clsr.2016.07.002).
 [IoT_LegalAspects.pdf](IoT_LegalAspects.pdf).

+Creating universal regulations across IoT devices is a very challenging topic, due to different political values (see Week 3).
+The Budapest Converntion of 2001 was the first ambitious effort to standardize international law, but it fell short of that goal.
+For instance, underdeveloped countries lacked the technical expertice to meet the standard and lacked any real representation in the process either way.
+Some contries felt that it did not go far enough, and mandated a higher miniumum bar -- negating the value of having a single solution.
+Many modern attack vectors are not covered, such as ransomware making the entire process out of touch with the current state of the world.

+There are also unavoidable limitations that will not be overcome from decades if ever.
+For instance, an 8-bit micro-controller can be mass produced extremely cheaply and so there is a lot of value using this technology in light sensors.
+However, it does not have the processing capabilities to implement industry-grade encryption.
+Given this constraint, how could these controllers ever meet any reasonable expectation of AAA (authentication, authorization, and auditing) -- let alone transport encryption?